khutbaapp1-debug/KhutbahTranslate/BUILD_VARIANTS.md

 # Building Language-Specific App Variants

-This guide explains how to build different language variants of Khutbah Translate for different regional markets.
+This guide explains how to build different language variants of Khutbah Companion for different regional markets.

 ## Overview